Skip to main content

 1. Choose your platform (Looker Studio for free, AgencyAnalytics for turnkey)

-2. Connect your primary data sources (Google Analytics 4 + one other)
+2. Connect your primary data sources, starting with GA4 and one other

-3. Build a report template with your branding, standard sections, and chart types
+3. Build a branded report template with standard sections and chart types

 Week 2: Automation logic 5.
-Set up scheduled data refresh (daily or weekly depending on reporting cadence) 6.
-Configure anomaly thresholds for key metrics 7.
+Set up scheduled data refresh (daily or weekly based on reporting cadence) 6.
+Configure anomaly thresholds for your key metrics 7.
 Build the delivery workflow (scheduled email or n8n trigger) 8.
-Test end-to-end with a real client report
+Test end-to-end with a real client report on staging

 Week 3: Review and rollout 9.
-Send the automated report alongside your manual report for one cycle 10.
-Compare for accuracy and formatting 11.
-If they match, switch to automated delivery 12.
-Repeat template setup for remaining clients (15-30 minutes each)
+Send the automated report alongside your manual report for one full cycle 10.
+Compare for accuracy, formatting, and anomaly handling 11.
+If they match, cut over to automated delivery 12.
+Replicate the template setup for remaining clients (15-30 min each)

 According to Process Street’s 2024 Automation Benchmark, companies that document processes before automating achieve ROI 2.3x faster.
-For reporting, the “documentation” step is building the template.
-A good template is reusable across clients with minimal customization.
+For reporting, the “documentation” is the template itself.
+A well-built template is reusable across clients with minimal tweaks.

 How do you get started?

-If you manage 10+ clients and spend more than 2 hours per client on monthly reports, you’re past the threshold where automation pays for itself immediately.
+If you manage 10+ clients and spend more than 2 hours per client on monthly reports, you’re past the threshold where automation pays for itself within the first quarter.
+The math gets better at 20+ clients and gets great at 40+.
+Most agencies complete a full reporting automation rollout in 2-3 weeks once they start.

-If you want help building a custom reporting pipeline that connects your specific tools, book a free audit.
-We’ll map your reporting workflow and show you exactly where the hours are going.
-Written report in 48 hours.
+If you want help building a custom reporting pipeline that connects your specific tools, book a free workflow audit.
+We’ll map your reporting workflow and show you where the hours are actually going.
+Written report in 48 hours, no pitch deck required.

 Frequently asked questions

-Yes.
-Google Looker Studio is free and connects directly to Google Analytics, Search Console, and Google Ads.
-AgencyAnalytics ($12/month per client) connects to 80+ marketing platforms with no code.
-For custom data sources, n8n or Make can pull API data into Google Sheets, which then feeds your report template automatically.
+Google Looker Studio is free and connects natively to GA4, Search Console, and Google Ads.
+AgencyAnalytics costs around $12 per client per month and connects to 80+ platforms.
+For custom sources, n8n or Make pull API data into Google Sheets, which feeds a branded template automatically.
+No code required.

 Ready to Automate Your Biggest Time Sink?